JHeiner/Protractor/README.md

 and poke fun if you want.
 There's a lot of work to do, here are my ideas for milestones for future versions:

- * `0.3` support building using the Eclipse Scala-IDE
  * `0.4` clean up the source code
 	* move old cruft to the test packages
 	* write a bunch of comments (scaladoc & otherwise)
  * `0.5` add the 3D version of the algorithm
  * `0.6` add tools to evaluate performance & results
 	* somehow to collect a bunch of data
 	* goal is to justify deviations from the published algorithm
  * `Phase 2` **?**
  * `Phase 3` Profit